vhaudiquet/ubuntu-project-docs/docs/staging/dmb/dmb-aspects-of-a-good-application.md

 Including endorsements from sponsors is the best way to show evidence.
 If an application lacks endorsements from major package sponsors, it will negatively impact an application if it causes the suspicion that those that have seen a lot of your work would not support your application.
-That does not mean, if you have many sponsors, that all of them have to endorse you, but help us to understand why some has been left out.
+That does not mean, if you have many sponsors, that all of them have to endorse you, but help us to understand why some have been left out.

 Example: